Hosted by Abolish Private Prisons executive director John Dacey, associate director Robert Craig, and Tank Johnson, former NFL player and…

 Private prisons are paid like hotels.
 Each person’s body in a private prison cell represents a unit of profit on prison corporation balance sheets.
 Stock values of publicly-traded prison corporations go up as forecasts of the number of people in private prison cells go up.
 People in private prisons are treated as commodities and often are transferred hundreds if not thousands of miles from their home communities to far-away private prisons so that prison corporations can make big profits (e.g., Hawaii sending prisoners to Arizona — and not surprisingly, a disproportionate percentage of those prisoners are Indigenous Hawaiians, an already disadvantaged community).Learn More

 Together we can end it.

-We are a group of lawyers and advocates who were shocked to action when we learned about the existence of incarcerating people for profit.
-We believe that a small, dedicated group of people can make a large difference in the world by using the judicial system.
 Inspired by cases like Brown v.
-Board of Education, we plan to file multiple cases in federal courts across the country, eventually bringing the issue to the Supreme Court for a ruling that profiting off the backs of prisoners violated the United States Constitution.
+Board of Education, we will file multiple cases in federal courts across the country.
+We will bring the issue to the Supreme Court for a ruling that profiting off the backs of prisoners violates the United States Constitution.

 Your tax-deductible contribution will provide vital funding for building the infrastructure necessary to win a fight of this scale.
 Every single dollar will bring us one step closer to our goal of Abolishing Private Prisons.Donate Now

 TO PRIVATE PRISONS, EVERY inmate RELEASED IS profit LOST.